 Cellars

 Repair category -

-Notes N/A
+Notes None.

 Electricity

 Repair category 1

 Notes The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with present IET regulations.

-Gas
+We are advised that a recent electrical safety certificate is available.

-Repair category 1

-Notes In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.
+Gas Repair category 1 Notes In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.
+We are advised that a recent gas safety certificate is available.